 3 Ways to Use ProjectManager.com as Your MS Project Viewer

 When you have imported your MS Project File into an online Microsoft Project viewer that has the capacity to edit files, like ProjectManager.com, you’re given free rein to work.
 The files are fully imported into your online MS project viewer.

 Now that you’re in the MPP file, there are different view options available to you when you work.
 Let’s take a short look at some innovative ways to use an MS Project Viewer with project management features, like ProjectManager.com, and see how this tool can help you work more efficiently.

 When you import an MPP file to ProjectManager.com, the project plan and Gantt chart is immediately populated online, preserving all your custom columns and settings, like color-coding, WBS and task dependencies, as well as importing resources and assignments.
 You can then immediately view your project plans online and manage them easily with your team once invited to the online project.

-This includes collaborating with your team on tasks directly on the Gantt, which enables you to also receive alerts when your team has updated their tasks with comments or file attachments.
+This includes collaborating with your team on tasks directly on the Gantt chart, which enables you to also receive alerts when your team members have updated their tasks with comments or file attachments.
 And you can also manage projects in a portfolio, creating project groups and manage task dependencies across projects.

 2. Online Timesheets & Resource Management

-When you import MPP plans online to ProjectManager.com, you get more than a project viewer.
+When you import Microsoft Project plans online to ProjectManager.com, you get more than a MS project viewer.
 You can manage your projects online, including managing resource time, costs and updates.